insure logo

 Can you get a refund from your current insurer if you switch companies?

-If you have paid in full for the term of a policy but are switching before your renewal, your insurance company should refund any unused premiums.
-You may need to pay a cancellation fee, depending on your policy details.
+If you have paid in full for a policy term but are switching before your renewal, your insurance company should refund any unused premiums.
+Depending on your policy details, you may need to pay a cancellation fee.

 Can I switch to full coverage after an accident?